Guinness Chocolate Cupcakes with Irish Whiskey Frosting

 With St. Patrick’s Day on the horizon I thought these Guinness Chocolate Cupcakes with Irish Whiskey Frosting drizzled with a caramel made from Bailey’s Irish Cream would be the perfect sweet for an Irish get together.

 I had wanted to make the Chocolate Stout Cake from Barrington Brewery in Barrington, MA for the longest time; since 2002 when I first saw the recipe in Bon Appetit magazine.
 How it constantly got away from me is a mystery but it did and yet I never forgot about it; especially since discovering, much to my own surprise, just how much I love Guinness Stout Beer.
 Finally the time came and I decided to make these Guinness Chocolate Cupcakes with Irish Whiskey Frosting.

 The delicious chocolate cake with chocolate frosting magically turned into cupcakes with an Irish Whiskey frosting and I thought perfect if finished with a drizzle of Bailey’s Irish Cream Salted Caramel.
-Oh yes I did!
+Go big or go home right?